-Harvey Dinnerstein has been painting and exhibiting for the past five decades.
+Harvey Dinnerstein has been painting and exhibiting for the past seven decades.
 He has taught generations of students dedicated to the figurative tradition.

 His book, Harvey Dinnerstein: Artist at Work, with text by the artist, was published by Watson-Guptill in 1978.
 Chronicle Books published a new monograph on his work, Underground Together: The Art and Life of Harvey Dinnerstein, with an introduction by Raman Frey and Wendi Norris, and essays by Pete Hamill and Gabriel P. Weisberg, in 2008.